MicrosoftDocs/entra-docs/docs/identity/app-provisioning/plan-sap-source-and-target.md

 ms.reviewer: mwahl
 ---

-# Plan deploying Microsoft Entra for provisioning with SAP source and target systems
+# Plan deploying Microsoft Entra for user provisioning with SAP source and target systems

 SAP likely runs critical functions, such as HR and ERP, for your organization.
 At the same time, your organization relies on Microsoft for various Azure services or Microsoft 365.
 You can use Microsoft Entra to orchestrate the identities for your employees, contractors and others, and their access, across your SAP and non-SAP applications.

 This article describes how you can use Microsoft Entra features to manage identities across your SAP applications, based on properties of those identities originating from SAP HR sources.
-This tutorial assumes
+This tutorial assumes:

 * your organization has a Microsoft Entra tenant in the commercial cloud with a license for at least Microsoft Entra ID P1 in that tenant  (some steps illustrate using Microsoft Entra ID Governance features as well)
 * you are an administrator of that tenant